 Rush | Time Stand Still is all about devotion

-By Steve Newton For 40 years now the trio of Geddy Lee, Alex Lifeson, and Neil Peart has been traversing the world, taking their patented brand of challenging prog-rock to the masses, proving to all and sundry that Canada is more than just hockey, beer, and maple syrup.
-And weed.
-I guess ya gotta add … Continue reading Rush kicks the asses of ailments to deliver the goods in Vancouver
+ORIGINALLY PUBLISHED ON JULY 18, 2015 By Steve Newton For 40 years now the trio of Geddy Lee, Alex Lifeson, and Neil Peart has been traversing the world, taking their patented brand of challenging prog-rock to the masses, proving to all and sundry that Canada is more than just hockey, beer, and maple syrup.
+And … Continue reading Rush powns health issues to kick royal ass in Vancouver on R40 Tour

 Geddy Lee on Neil Peart’s personal struggles, shaping his lyrics, and loving Rush